 - Deep, infrequent watering in the early morning.

 - Mowing frequently, at a high height, and with a sharp mower blade.

 - All Turf’s lawn fertilization program.

 - Regular core aeration.

 - Overseeding with disease-resistant grasses.

 Questions or concerns?
-Please contact our helpful All Turf Lawn Care team today at 770-554-5478 or online and our lawn care experts will be happy to help your lawn!
+Please contact us today and we’d be happy to help with your Atlanta lawn!